akmtaiwansoftware/docs/tutorials/provisioning/README.md

 template: default
 ---

+# Device Provisioning Tutorial

-In this tutorial, we will create a Murano ADC product and demonstrate how to whitelist and provision devices.
+In this tutorial, you will create a Murano Advanced Device Connectivity (ADC) product and demonstrate how to whitelist and provision devices.
 The tutorial covers the Murano UI as well as how to use APIs to accomplish the same thing in a manufacturing automation process.
 It will cover provisioning using either token-based authentication or TLS client certificates.

 # Requirements